wout/rosetta/docs/set_the_current_locale.md

 used.
 This macro will first look if `Rosetta::DEFAULT_LOCALE` is defined, and if it is not, it will fall back to an internal value (`:en`).

-Defining the current locale is done as folows:
+Defining the current locale is done as follows:

 ```cr
 Rosetta.locale = :es